awinml/jigsaw-toxic-comment-clf/README.md

 #### **XLM RoBERTa:**

 - The XLMRoberta model was fine tuned on the data.
-An **embedding layer of size 768** was used.
 Training the model with an **AdamW optimizer with learning rate of 1e-5, weight decay of 1e-5** for **7 epochs** yielded an **Accuracy of 96.24% and an ROC-AUC Score of 93.92%.**

 For all the models that were fine-tuned:

-- Maximum input sequence length was 512.
 - Batch size of 64 was used for training.
 - Binary Cross-Entropy was used as the loss function.